First Nations Dialogues: KIN

 January 8 | 7:30pm

-S.J Norman is a non-binary Koori live artist and writer.
+Norman is a non-binary Koori live artist and writer.
 Cicatrix 1 (that which is taken/that which remains), specially made for KIN, is a chain of actions, woven from the syncretic tissues of buried rites for mourning and remembrance.
 In particular, Cicatrix 1 considers the collision of Indigenous, queer, and trans bodies with state power, specifically the abuse and obliteration of those bodies by the carceral state.
 A long-durational ritual unfolding over approximately four hours, Cicatrix 1 begins with the lighting of a medicinal fire and concludes with an outdoor, midnight procession.

 Performance | U.S. Premiere